derek2403/TeeTee/TeeDockerFiles/README.md

 ---

-**Congratulations!** You have successfully deployed your layer-split LLM in a TEE environment.
-Your model is now running in a highly secure, privacy-preserving configuration that protects both user data and model integrity.
+**Congratulations!** You have successfully deployed Node1 of the TeeTee layer-split LLM system.
+You can now use this node to interact with an existing Node2 deployment in a highly secure, privacy-preserving configuration that protects both user data and model integrity.

 For additional support, please reach out to our community forum or open an issue in our GitHub repository.